 Processed culinary ingredients is a category of food ingredients in the NOVA classification that result from the further treatment of unprocessed and minimally processed foods by processes such as pressing, refining, grinding, milling, and spray drying.
 Examples include salt, spices, cane sugar, flour, honey and olive oil.
 Processed culinary ingredients are added to other foods in the preparation of dishes.
 Advocates of NOVA understand their purpose to be enabling the preparation of more varied dishes from minimally processed foods and improving the taste and appearance of such dishes.
 Processed culinary ingredients are usually not consumed on their own.

-In public understanding, the concept of processed food is often used loosely to refer to mass-produced ready-to-eat foods such as instant flavoured noodles and soda drinks.
+The concept of processed food, in the public understanding, is often used loosely to refer to mass-produced ready-to-eat foods such as instant flavoured noodles and soda drinks.
 The concept, however, also refers to one of the four categories of the NOVA classification, which classifies many of these foods as ultra-processed foods.
-Within NOVA’s processed food category are minimally processed foods to which one or more processed culinary ingredient has been added, and which have been further modified by processes such as smoking, salting and canning.
+Within NOVA’s processed food category are minimally processed foods to which one or more processed culinary ingredient has been added, and which have been further modified by processes such as smoking, salting, and canning.
 Advocates of NOVA understand processed foods to be produced primarily to increase the durability of minimally processed foods and to enhance the taste and appearance of such foods.
-Examples of processed foods include freshly made breads, pickled vegetables, salted nuts, smoked meats and canned fish.
+Examples of processed foods include freshly made breads, pickled vegetables, salted nuts, smoked meats, and canned fish.

 Public procurement refers to the acquisition of goods, services or work by public bodies such as government agencies, hospitals, and schools, or by state owned enterprises such as railways or energy providers.
 Such spending can represent a substantial amount of taxpayers' money and of gross domestic product in many countries, and so how it is spent is a matter of public interest.
 Beause of this, changing public procurement is often seen as a way in which to influence business practices.